Skip to Main Content

 John T. Rowland, Jr., a native of Jersey City and prolific architect, designed the building in 1921 during the renovation of the area for new bridges over the Pennsylvania Railroad cut and the Hudson and Manhattan Railroad (now PATH) station at Summit Avenue.

 The new offices at 37 Montgomery Street remained home to the editorial offices and production facilities through the first decade of the twentieth century.
 In 1909, after almost forty years, the Evening Journal officially changed its name to The Jersey Journal under the parent company known as the Evening Journal Association.
 In 1911, the paper relocated almost two miles west to a new office at the northeast corner of Bergen and Sip Avenues.
-The structure was demolished to create the large open plaza that forms the core of Journal Square.
+The structure was demolished to create a large open plaza that forms the core of Journal Square.

 Its founders, William Dunning and Zebina K. Pangborn, were former Union Army officers and Republicans.
-The owners supported the party's overall Reconstruction program and its civil rights program of equal rights for African-Americans.
+The owners supported the party's overall Reconstruction program and its civil rights program of equal rights for African Americans.
 However, they had an independent editorial stand against the arrival of Irish Catholics into the city.
-Active in city politics, Pangborn was the chairman of the 1870 city charter commission.
+Active in city politics, Pangborn was the chairman of the 1870 City Charter Commission.

 Dear was succeeded as editor by his son Joseph A. Dear II.
 A graduate of the Hasbrouck Institute in 1889 and Princeton in 1893, he was appointed for three terms to the New Jersey Court of Errors and Appeals (1926-1944) under New Jersey's Constitution of 1844.
 Like his father, he supported Republican politics but also wrote editorials favoring the progressive reform ideas of Woodrow Wilson, such as the Walsh Act for municipal reform and the League of Nations after World War I.